 - Making direct requests in person with clear instructions for patients to leave online reviews.

-- Engaging with all reviews online, like thanking those who leave positive ones and responding professionally to negative reviewers.
+- Engaging with all reviews online.
+Thank those who leave positive reviews and respond professionally to negative reviews.

 - Delivering links to online reviews through email correspondence and adding links on your website.